-- 9.5 The majority of completed development in 2020-21 for retail, leisure and culture have been within centres.
-A small amount of A1 retail and D2 leisure development has taken place outside centres.
-In the case of retail, this involved the provision of local facilities to serve Green Park. - 9.6 Note that Indicator 24 is not directly comparable with Indicator 26.
+- 9.6 All completed development in 2021-22 for retail, leisure and culture have been within centres. - 9.7 Note that Indicator 24 is not directly comparable with Indicator 26.
 This is because, in order to calculate a percentage, gross figures have to be used to exclude losses for 24, whereas net figures were used for 26.

-Indicator 25: Amount of retail and leisure floorspace permitted during 2020-21
+Indicator 25: Amount of retail and leisure floorspace permitted during 2021-22